 Fully vaccinated people can travel at low risk to themselves.
 Those who are traveling domestically don’t need to get tested before or after, unless their destination requires it, and they don’t need to self-quarantine.

-For international travel, the Moroccan government doesn’t require those leaving to be tested before the trip, but travelers do need to produce a negative test to enter the country.
+For international travel, the Moroccan government doesn’t require those leaving to be tested before the trip, but travelers whom are not fully vaccinated do need to produce a negative test to enter the country.
 They don’t need to self-quarantine post-travel.

 All travelers are still required to wear face masks, maintain social distance, and avoid crowds.

 In Morocco, more than 26,9% of the population has been fully vaccinated (you’re considered fully vaccinated two weeks after two doses of AstraZeneca or Sinopharm.
 According to a CDC study, the risk of infection has reduced 90% after the two doses of AstraZeneca and Sinopharm vaccines.

 In March, the Transportation Security Administration reported that more than one million passengers passed through security every day for 10 consecutive days.
 With travelers going strong on flight bookings, airlines are expanding their network and adding routes and flights to meet demands.
 Hotel occupancy is also going up; Merzouga desert has almost reached its pre-COVID level occupancy with 61% occupancy rates in March and 55% in beginning of April.

 With vaccines becoming available to all adults by May, it’s a possibility that this summer will look different than last.
 People have already started planning and booking, with growth noticed in searches for flights and hotels.
 Data shared by Scott’s Cheap Flights revealed that 83% of its members planned to take two or more domestic trips in 2021 and 86% planned to travel abroad.

 What precautions should you take when you travel to Morocco?